Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool shows quota balance across three specific subscriptions (Claude, Gemini CLI, Codex), distinguishing it from sibling tools like llm_check_usage or llm_model_usage.
+The description clearly states the tool shows quota balance across three specific providers (Claude, Gemini CLI, Codex) and provides route recommendations.
+It uses a specific verb ('Show') and resource ('quota balance'), distinguishing it from sibling tools that may track usage or budget.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.